ArthurGiannotta/Requiem-Save-Updater/README.md

 # Credits

-Me - The Scripts on this repository,
+Me - The Scripts on this repository

-MoonlitDeath - Requiem Mod and Modding Documentation(https://github.com/MoonlitDeath/Link-Evolution-Editing-Guide/wiki), pixeltris - Some Offsets and Constants (https://github.com/pixeltris/Lotd)
+MoonlitDeath - Requiem Mod and Modding Documentation(https://github.com/MoonlitDeath/Link-Evolution-Editing-Guide/wiki)

+pixeltris - Some Offsets and Constants (https://github.com/pixeltris/Lotd)